Skip to main content

 Get the facts about knee pain

-Hands holding knee pain
+Hands holding knee because of pain

 Knee pain is one of the most common complaints of Americans of all ages.
 The pain can result from an injury, arthritis or other condition.
 The location and severity of knee pain often varies with each person depending on the cause of the problem.